jlink-blog/jlink-blog.github.io/_drafts/2024-09-13-next-gen-pbt.md

 ---
 title: "The Next Generation of Property-Based Testing"
-description: "What PBT can do, if we let it"
+description: "Jqwik 2: What PBT can do, if we let it"
 status: publish
 categories: []
 tags:
 - property-based testing
 - jqwik
-- funding
 ---

 I've written about my struggle to [find funding for Jqwik 2 before](2024-08-09-jqwik-future-and-api.md).